FactWire

 FactWire (傳真社) was an investigative news agency headquartered in Kowloon, Hong Kong.
-Funded by crowdfunding via the crowdfunding platform FringeBacker in the first round of seed fund in 2015, FactWire was founded with the initial financial support of 3,300 Hong Kong residents.
+Funded by crowdfunding in 2015, FactWire was founded with the initial financial support of 3,300 Hong Kong residents.
 As a non-profit public service news agency, it was established on 18 August 2015, and became operational on 1 March 2016.
 FactWire mainly focused on watchdog investigative reporting wired to a large number of Hong Kong's mainstream news outlets.
 Factwire shut down in 2022.

 History

-The crowdfunding to establish Factwire surpassed the HK$3 million goal to reach HK$4.75 million.
+The crowdfunding to establish Factwire surpassed the HK$3 million goal to reach HK$4.75 million via the crowdfunding platform FringeBacker.